cameronhirbodi/ch-design/_posts/portfolio/2021-03-11-porsche_play.md

 <p>Warranty information and service record books requiring filling out paperwork manually from owners are common and require physical storage in areas such as households or the vehicle itself.</p>

 <p>I took it upon myself to design an app for Porsche drivers.
-This is <bold>not an official work from Porsche</bold> and purely a fun and educational exercise I took upon myself.</p>
+This is <bold>not official work from Porsche</bold> and purely a fun and educational exercise I took upon myself.</p>
 </section>

 <section>